chevere/chevere/README.md

 foo@bar:~$ rm -rf "vendor" && composer update chevereto/core --prefer-source
 ```

-^This will create the `vendor` dir with all the Chevereto\Core dependencies.
+^This will create the `vendor` dir with all the Chevere dependencies.

 This is an unreleased application prototype, the actual framework package resides in `Chevereto-Core` (repository type:
 path).